am-blockchain/smart-contract-todo/README.md

 # Deploying on Mumbai Testnet
-Run this command in root of the project directory:
+Run this command from the folder `smart-contract`:
 ```
 $ truffle migrate --network mumbaiTestnet
 OR